ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 <img src="{{ '/img/20211101-postgres-ai/clone-details.png' | prepend: site.baseurl }}" alt="Clone details" class="image center">
 {: refdef}

-Now a cool feature of DBLab comes into play: clone resetting.
+Now a cool feature of DLE comes into play: clone resetting.
 Because the database is running on a ZFS snapshot, we can easily revert to the original snapshot and continue working from there again.

 {:refdef: style="text-align: center;"}